 The subject property is located in Neighborhood Council #3.
 The Owner, its representative, and NeighborWorks presented information to Council #3 on May 7, 2015.
 The Council is extremely concerned about the impact the new traffic generated by residential development would cause on the existing infrastructure.
-Three Council members were present, two voted in support of the project and one voted against.
-A copy of the Council meeting minutes will be provided to the Planning Advisory Board/Zoning Commission at the Public Hearing May 12, 2015.
-As of the writing of this staff report, Staff has receive 6 phone calls and one in person inquiry from residents with general questions about the proposed development.
+Three Council members were present; two voted in support of the project and one voted against.
+A copy of the Council meeting minutes were provided to the Planning Advisory Board/Zoning Commission at the Public Hearing May 12, 2015.
+A written statement was also submitted and is attached.